MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 own firmware to fit their needs (or wants).

 Generally, a keyboard consists of the PCB, microcontroller (sometimes integrated), switches that go on the PCB, and keycaps that go on the switches.
-Split keyboards are also fairly popular, those keyboards have two separate PCBs that are connected to each other by wire, I've been using an [iris](https://keeb.io/collections/iris-split-ergonomic-keyboard) for a long time.
+Split keyboards are also fairly popular, those keyboards generally have two separate PCBs that are connected to each other by wire, I've been using the split keyboard [iris](https://keeb.io/collections/iris-split-ergonomic-keyboard)for a long time.
 There are also peripherals, such as [rotary encoders](https://keeb.io/products/rotary-encoder-ec11?_pos=1&_sid=0becfc852&_ss=r), [oled](https://en.wikipedia.org/wiki/OLED) displays, sound emitters, RGB lights and much more that can be integrated with the keyboard.
 Pretty much any peripheral that the microcontroller can interface with is a possible add-on to a user's keyboard.